Thursday is not going to be a banner day for vegetarians in Greece.

 The custom is said to originate as far back as the Bacchanalian feasts of the ancient Greeks and Romans, which survived with only a few changes until Christian times.
 The eating and drinking of this Thursday undoubtedly celebrates earthly pleasures, but now this is combined with having to fortify oneself before the rigorous Lenten fast.

-In the older days, aside from barbecuing meat, the tradition also dictated dressing up and having some fun with your neighbors.
+In the olden days, aside from barbecuing meat, the tradition also dictated dressing up and having some fun with your neighbors.
 In the villages, people walked around in groups from house to house, knocking on doors and asking for a treat and some wine, which were both consumed on the road.

 The people who offered the wine and the treats also had to leave their homes, and join the group as it partied along.
-The custom also included some “minor damage” to the outside of houses in the village, as the celebrants would knock down flower pots and spill the dirt.
+The custom also included some “minor damage” to the outside of houses in the village, as the celebrants would knock down flower pots to spill the dirt.
 They would then smear their faces with the dirt and party on until the next morning.

 How much meat do Greeks eat?